Apress/pro-asp.net-core-mvc-2/errata.md

 5. Save the changes to the `bower.json` file and Visual Studio will download the Bootstrap package.

 (Thanks to Michael Horn for reporting this problem)

+## MVC View Page Change

+Microsoft has removed the option for MVC View Page.
+Now you can only create Razor View instead.
+This has no impact on the code.